jaiswaladitneu/Assign2_WebDesign/README.md

 # Assign2_WebDesign

-Project Overview
+Project Overview:
-This project is a professional portfolio website designed to showcase skills, projects, and contact information.
-It is built using HTML, CSS, and responsive design principles to ensure compatibility across devices like desktops, tablets, and smartphones.
+I built it using HTML, CSS, and responsive design principles to ensure compatibility across devices like desktops, tablets, and smartphones.
-Features
+Features:
 Semantic HTML Structure:
 Utilizes semantic elements like <header>, <section>, <article>, <aside>, and <footer> for better structure and accessibility.
 Responsive Design: